OrdinaRoelant/MLStudioWorkshop/Deploying a model/workshop.md

-This workshop is based on the Microsoft tutorials for learning to train a model in Azure Machine Learning Studio.
+This workshop is based on the Microsoft tutorials for learning to deploy a model in Azure Machine Learning Studio.

 This workshop contains four distinct tasks that will help you with understanding the moving parts when:
 1) [Training a model](https://github.com/OrdinaRoelant/MLStudioWorkshop/blob/master/Training%20a%20model/workshop.md)